laine-sa/solgov-distributor/votes/simd0326/README.md

 cat simd326-proposal.csv | sort | sha256sum
 ```

 You can also use the `check_stake_weights.sh` scripts in the /votes directory of this repository.
-Note you can only use this during epoch 839 as the on-chain stake weights will have changed after that, and that this script uses `jq` which has a rounding error.
+Note you can only use this during epoch 839 as the on-chain stake weights will have changed after that, and that this script uses `jq` which has a rounding error for validators with stake > 9m.

+[!NOTE]
+The script to verify stake weights uses `jq` which [uses IEE754 double](https://github.com/jqlang/jq/issues/369#issuecomment-43842711) which have a max safe representable value of 2^53 which is approximately 9m SOL.
+AS a result some of the largest validators on the Solana network may experience minor rounding during the verification in the script and you may see a few entries where there is a 1 lamport discrepancy for validators, e.g. `5pPRHniefFjkiaArbGX3Y8NUysJmQ9tMZg3FrFGwHzSm`, `HEL1USMZKAL2odpNBj2oCjffnFGaYwmbGmyewGv1e2TU` and `DRpbCBMxVnDK7maPM5tGv6MvB3v1sRMC86PZ8okm21hy` (Binance, Helius & Kiln).
+This error is in the checking script which uses `jq`, the actual number in the CSV file is the correct value.
+You may also see `FttTBmXi5tmGJtiRcbVLwfMnY3ngrxw8DNSWRWMrr1WS` with a value of 0, this is because this validator has changed their vote account causing the script to use the wrong value to compare, you can verify the file contains a value of `10000001000000` with `cat votes/simd326-proposal.csv | grep FttTBmXi5tmGJtiRcbVLwfMnY3ngrxw8DNSWRWMrr1WS` and compare this value to `solana validators | grep FttTBmXi5tmGJtiRcbVLwfMnY3ngrxw8DNSWRWMrr1WS` you will see a second vote account with a matching amount of stake.

-Verify the merkle tree has a hash of `TBD`
+Verify the merkle tree has a hash of `9849052712c231da2f2e82b34f50b493b7cefb460d6bc0b1843894c1a5650f8f`

 ```bash
 sha256sum simd326-merkle-tree.json